mfrdixon/dq-MM/README.md

-# Trading Gym
+# DQ-MM

-Trading Gym is an open-source project for the development of reinforcement learning algorithms in the context of trading.
+DQ-MM is based on Trading Gym, an open-source project for the development of reinforcement learning algorithms in the context of trading.
 It is currently composed of a single environment and implements a generic way of feeding this trading environment different type of price data.
+The focus of the project is level 2 data, i.e. using depths and price levels in the limit order book.

 ## Installation